Washington’s Week 5 preview: Facing the challenge presented by Rams star Aaron Donald

 Status

-Bobby Evans, OL
+Bobby Evans, RT

 Shoulder